Interactive Voice Response (IVR) allows you to quickly and automatically connect your inbound callers with the correct destination.

-An account Administrator can book the Pro Package in your sipgate team account's settings under Plans & Locations --> Overview.
+An account Administrator can book the Pro Package in your sipgate team account's settings under Account Administration --> Plans & Packages --> Overview.

 The number of IVRs that you can set up is determined by your account size.
-For example, if you have sipgate team 5, then you can have up to 5 IVRs.
+For example, if you have a sipgate team 5 plan, then you can have up to 5 IVRs.

 Setting up a Single-Level IVR

-- Navigate to IVR under Users & Groups
+- Navigate to IVR in the left-hand sidebar

 - Select +IVR